What are interpersonal skills? How crucial are they for your success?

 When someone speaks, listen.
 When someone offers feedback, be gracious.
 And when someone lends you a hand, thank them.

-Much of time, people simply want to be recognized and acknowledged for what they do.
+Most of the time, people simply want to be recognized and acknowledged for what they do.
 So, give someone a compliment!
 Let them know you’ve noticed their hard work.
 Tell them you appreciate their ideas.

 2. Practice compassion